Single-particle limit of a topological edge state in a locally resonant band gap: Results

-This flat band is a necessary intermediate state for singularity migration when sweeping the stiffness parameter $\delta$.
-Within a propagating band, the wavenumber $q$ is strictly real, whereas the attenuation singularity is a feature of the evanescent spectrum ($\text{Im}(q) \to \infty$).
-A dispersive band with finite bandwidth therefore acts as a spectral barrier that the singularity cannot traverse.
-Only when the intervening band collapses to zero bandwidth---forming a flat band---does this barrier vanish, permitting the singularity to cross from one gap to the other and thereby switch their identities~\cite{banerjee2021inertial,frandsen2016inertial}.
-For $\delta > \delta_f$ [Fig.~\ref{fig:aroundflat}(c)], the singularity resides in gap I, rendering it an LRG, while gap II becomes a BrG.
+This flat band is a necessary intermediate state for singularity migration as the stiffness parameter $\delta$ is swept.
+Within a propagating band, the wavenumber $q$ is strictly real, whereas the attenuation singularity belongs to the evanescent spectrum ($\text{Im}(q)\to\infty$); a band of finite bandwidth therefore acts as a spectral barrier that the singularity cannot traverse.
+Only when the intervening band collapses to zero bandwidth---forming the flat band at $\delta=\delta_f$---does this barrier vanish, allowing the singularity to cross from one gap to the other~\cite{banerjee2021inertial,frandsen2016inertial}.
+At this switching point [Fig.~\ref{fig:aroundflat}(b)], gaps I and II are bridged only by the flat band and effectively merge into a single, larger gap, which we denote as a `mixed' BrG--LRG following the convention of Ref.~\cite{kaina2013composite} (as noted previously, the other gaps could also be considered `mixed' depending on the criteria used).
+For $\delta > \delta_f$ [Fig.~\ref{fig:aroundflat}(c)], the singularity then resides in gap I, making it the LRG, while gap II becomes a BrG---the reverse of the assignment for $\delta<\delta_f$.
+We emphasize that this flat-band--mediated migration is specific to the discrete model studied here; in continuum and flexural-beam systems, BrG--LRG switching has been reported without invoking flat-band formation~\cite{liu2012wave}.

+\pro{Finally, we note where these gaps lie relative to the Bragg scale.
+For $\delta > \delta_f$, the singularity-hosting gap I sits below the BrG (gap II) and, depending on the resonator parameters, can even lie entirely below $\Omega_p$, \textit{i.e.}, below the frequency at which Bragg interference first becomes possible; gaps in this regime are termed ``sub-Bragg''~\cite{raghavan2013local}.
+Since the long-wavelength sound speed is set by the main chain alone (see Sec.~IV of the Supplemental Material), the topological edge state analyzed below can reside in a low-frequency gap obtained without sacrificing the quasi-static stiffness of the chain.}